 - be proportionate, transparent and equal;

-- be informed in advance to users; and
+- be notified to users in advance; and

 - not be anticompetitive.

 Internet service providers (ISPs) are prevented from blocking, monitoring, filtering or analysing the content of data packages.
-Commercial agreements between ISPs and internet application providers are forbidden in the case of:
+Commercial agreements of the following types between ISPs and internet application providers are forbidden:

-- violation of the public and universal nature of the internet;
+- agreements in violation of the public and universal nature of the internet;

-- prioritisation of data packages based on commercial arrangements; or
+- agreements prioritising data packages based on commercial arrangements; or

-- prioritisation of applications offered by an ISP itself or by companies within the same economic group.
+- agreements prioritising applications offered by an ISP itself or by companies within the same economic group.

-The net neutrality debate gained prominence when CADE opened an investigation against the four major mobile operators in the country.
+The net neutrality debate gained prominence when CADE opened an investigation into the four major mobile operators in the country.
 The investigation looked into different zero-rating practices carried out by telecoms providers.
-In 2017, CADE decided to shut down the investigation, as it concluded that the zero-rating practices being investigated did not violate the net neutrality principle or any other provision of the Internet Act or the Decree.
-The antitrust authority's decision was supported by the favourable opinions of Anatel and the Ministry of Science, Technology, Innovation and Communication.
+In 2017, CADE decided to shut down the investigation as it concluded that the zero-rating practices being investigated did not violate the net neutrality principle or any other provision of the Internet Law or its regulatory Decree.
+The antitrust authority's decision was supported by favourable opinions from Anatel and the Ministry of Science, Technology and Innovation.

-The regulation of digital audiovisual content has been under debate for a long time as demand moves from traditional pay-TV services to internet distribution business models.
-In 2018 a dominant pay-TV service provider requested Anatel to initiate an investigation into two direct-to-consumer linear channels over the internet (OTT linear channels), claiming they should be deemed pay-TV services and comply with pay-TV (heavy) regulatory and tax obligations, which include, among other things:
+The regulation of digital audiovisual content has been under debate for a long time as demand moves from traditional pay TV services to internet distribution business models.
+In 2018, a dominant pay TV service provider requested that Anatel initiate an investigation into two direct-to-consumer linear channels over the internet (OTT linear channels), claiming they should be deemed pay TV services and comply with (onerous) pay TV regulatory and tax obligations, which include, among other things:

-- that they must carry channels and meet local content quotas;
+- the requirement to carry channels and meet local content quotas;

 - limitations on direct offers by foreign companies;

-- cross-ownership restrictions between telecom and production, programming or broadcasting activities; and
+- cross-ownership restrictions between telecoms and production, programming or broadcasting activities; and

-- a heavy tax burden generally applicable to telecom services.
+- a heavy tax burden generally applicable to telecoms services.

-Anatel recently decided that OTT linear channels are not subject to pay-TV regulation.
-In parallel, in 2019 the Brazilian Independent Producers Association filed a lawsuit at the STF also arguing that OTT linear channels should be deemed pay-TV.
-The case is ongoing, and several industry players have presented their opinions.
+Anatel recently decided that OTT linear channels are not subject to pay TV regulation.
+In a parallel action, in 2019 the Brazilian Independent Producers Association filed a lawsuit with the STF also arguing that OTT linear channels should be deemed pay TV.
+The case is ongoing and several industry participants have presented their opinions.
 The Attorney General Office's and Anatel's opinions were contrary to the Association's claim.
-With regard to secondary liability, under the Internet Act, ISPs are never liable for damage arising from third-party content, and internet application providers, including social media platforms, can only be held liable if they fail to comply with a court decision that orders the removal of infringing content.
-The court order must clearly indicate the infringing content, allowing the application provider to precisely locate it.
+With regard to secondary liability, under the Internet Law, ISPs are never liable for damage arising from third-party content, and internet application providers, including social media platforms, can only be held liable if they fail to comply with a court decision that orders the removal of infringing content.
+The court order must clearly indicate the infringing content to allow the application provider to precisely locate it.

-An exception applies to the unauthorised disclosure of content containing nudity or sexual acts that were meant to be private.
-In this case, a court order is not necessary, and a notice and takedown procedure is applicable instead.
-If the internet application provider fails to take action after receiving the notice within its technical capability, it will be secondarily liable for damages.
+An exception applies to the unauthorised disclosure of content containing nudity or sexual acts that were meant to be private, in which case, a court order is not necessary and a notice and takedown procedure is applicable instead.
+If after receiving notice the internet application provider fails to take action within its technical capabilities, it will be secondarily liable for damages.

-Copyright infringements are expressly excluded from the Internet Act provisions related to secondary liability.
-Accordingly, a specific legal provision must address the issue.
-However, no law has yet been enacted in relation to the subject.
+Copyright infringements are expressly excluded from the Internet Law provisions on secondary liability.
+Accordingly, a specific legal provision is required to address this issue; however, no law has been passed on the subject to date.

-After much debate, the Superior Court of Justice decided that streaming (both webcasting and simulcasting) must be considered public performance of music, authorising ECAD to collect and distribute the applicable royalties.
-The decision is not binding to third parties, but lower courts will likely follow its reasoning in the future.
-Most large streaming platforms have entered into agreements with ECAD for the payment of royalties.
+After much debate, the Superior Court of Justice decided that streaming (both webcasting and simulcasting) must be considered public performance of music, authorising ECAD to collect and distribute applicable royalties.
+The decision is not binding on third parties, but lower courts will most likely follow its reasoning in the future.
+Most large streaming and social media platforms have entered into agreements with ECAD for the payment of royalties.

-Due to the covid-19 pandemic and the suspension of musical performances, however, there has been a significant increase of music livestreams through these platforms, which has led ECAD to claim additional royalties from the livestreams' sponsors or promoters.
+However, because of the covid-19 pandemic and the suspension of musical performances, there has been a significant increase in music live streams on these platforms, which has led ECAD to claim additional royalties from the live stream sponsors or promoters.
 Other common issues brought to trial are licensing and royalty disputes, employment contract disputes, image rights, future works (artists can only be bound to a contract for a maximum of five years) and performance of old works in new media, such as streaming platforms.
-Reruns have also been the object of dispute between performers and TV studios, as artists seek some sort of compensation for the rebroadcast of their performances.
+Reruns have also been the object of dispute between performers and TV studios, as artists seek some sort of compensation for the rebroadcasting of their performances.